v-gilbert/quantumbenchmarkzoo/content/application-level-benchmark/algorithmic-qubit.md

     });
 </script>

-## Algorithmic Qubit protocol
+## Motivation

 The Algorithmic Qubit (AQ) benchmark, introduced by IonQ in 2020 {% cite algorithmicQubits %} is derived from the Volumetric benchmarking protocol {% cite lubinski2023application %}.
+The main motivation presented by the authors is to define a single number figure of merit to evaluate the performance of quantum computers for solving a representative set of quantum algorithms.

+## Protocol

 A detailed description of the AQ protocol is available in an associated GitHub repository {% cite algorithmicQubitsProtocol %}.
 The protocol consists of sampling the output distribution of a quantum circuit and comparing this output to the ideal output distribution by computing the classical fidelity.

 For validating a $$n$$ AQ, several algorithms are used to generate the following quantum circuits using $$n$$ qubits:
 - 3 circuits based on the Quantum Fourier Transform